maverickwoo/paperpad-templates/line/README.md

 # Introduction

 The files in this directory define multiple types of lined templates.
-Each template is defined by three files:
+Each template is defined by the following files:

-1. `paper-printer.tex`, which defines the parameters related to the target paper type (e.g., a4 vs. letter, landscape vs. portrait) and the production printer (e.g., unprintable margins).
+1. `printer-paper.tex`, which defines the parameters related to the production printer (e.g., unprintable margins) and the target paper dimensions (e.g., a4 vs. letter, landscape vs. portrait).

 2. A main file named after the template, which defines the template parameters.

+3. `preamble.tex`, which sets up the document.

-3. `body.tex`, which typesets the template into a one-page PDF.
+4. `body.tex`, which typesets the template into a one-page PDF.

 # Generating Your Own Template PDFs Using Overleaf.com